 Are ISAs worth the investment?

-Innovative Finance ISA, also known as IFISA or P2P ISA, utilises the peer-to-peer lending network.
+Innovative Finance ISA, also known as IFISA, utilises the peer-to-peer lending network.
 By investing your allowance in an IFISA, you can cut out the middleman (i.e. the bank) and in return gain a higher percentage of the interest rate.

 P2P lending has become very popular in recent years as a way for savers to earn more interest compared to alternative ISA or lending accounts.
-Various platforms offer investors and lenders the ability to put their money as loans to small businesses or individuals, earning a rate of interest over time as their money is paid back*
+Various platforms provide investors and lenders with the opportunity to lend money to small businesses or individuals.
+In return, investors earn interest over time.

-Broadly speaking, P2P loans are considered high-risk investments.
+Broadly speaking, P2P loans are high-risk investments.
 However, the higher the risk, the higher the potential returns.
-Typical rates across the board are between 4-10% but usually, your money will be tied to that IFISA long-term.
-Usually, you can withdraw funds as long as they are not being used by the platform, but you may have a waiting period to receive them back.
+Across the board, typical rates range between 4-10% with your investment tied for a long term.
+Withdrawals are generally possible unless the platform is utilizing your funds, but there might be a waiting period before receiving them back.

 You can earn *tax-free interest on your investments by financing Support postgraduate education on the Lendwise platform.
 With an IFISA, you can use our AutoLend feature to help you diversify your investments across multiple loans to minimise the risk of loss.
 Learn more about how a Lendwise IFISA can help your money do good.